dtinblack/dtinblack.github.io/_posts/2016-01-26-ten-tips-for-blogs.md

 <b>2.
 Who is the target audience?</b>

 It is important to identify the target audience - the people who are going to regularly read the blog.
-There is nothing worse than spending hours producing a post that isn't being read!
+There is nothing worse than spending hours producing a post that isn't going to be read!

 <b>3.
 Why would the target audience want to read the blog?</b>